Dog Breeder Licensing Requirements by State

 Texas

-TX5 or more adult intact female dogs or cats bred for sale
+TX5 or more intact adult female dogs or cats bred for sale or exchange

 Utah